anttikekki/civicrm-paytrail-payment-processor/README.md

 2. Copy `PaytrailIPN.php`, `PaytrailNotify.php` and `Verkkomaksut_Module_Rest.php` to CiviCRM `extern` directory.
 Extern directory is in `[JOOMLA_DIRECTORY]/administrator/components/com_civicrm/civicrm/extern` in Joomla and `[DRUPAL_DIRECTORY]/sites/all/modules/civicrm/extern` in Drupal.
 There must also be copy of `Verkkomaksut_Module_Rest.php` in `com.github.anttikekki.payment.paytrail` (yep, same file in two places).

-3. Configure payment processor in _Administer->Customize->Manage CiviCRM Extensions_.
+3. Configure payment processor CiviCRM common settings in _Administer->System Settings->Payment processors_.
 You need to insert `Merchant id` and `Merchant secret` information that Paytrail has provided.
 URL field can be left blank.
 To test payment processor you can use test id from [Paytrail docs](http://docs.paytrail.com/en/ch03.html).

+4. Configure Paytrail spesific settings in _Administer->Paytrail->Settings_

 #### Licence
 GNU Affero General Public License